-- The Central Register of Livestock, which is administrated by the [Ministry of Environment and Food - The Register of Cattle, which are owned and administrated by SEGES.
+- The Central Register of Livestock, which is administrated by the Ministry of Environment and Food - The Register of Cattle, which are owned and administrated by SEGES.

-The Central Register of Livestock (CHR) has a variety of applications, where the main thing is veterinary, as help to health programs.
+The Central Register of Livestock (CHR) is the Danish Veterinary and Food Administration's database for registration of herds and livestock.
+CHR has a variety of applications, where the main thing is veterinary, as help to a rapid and effective detection of infection by outbreaks of diseases such as BSE or foot-and-mouth disease.
 Therefore the control with the information in the register is very high.
 In the register every single animal has an unit number (CKR number) which consists of a livestock number and an individual number inside the livestock.
 The register consists of information on among others birthdays, sex and used fore example dairy cattle and beef cattle.

-The register is continuously updated by the farmer through the Register of Cattle about the increase- and/or departure of animals to the farm and information about supplier and buyer of the cattle.
-Furthermore the resignation of cattle for slaughtering are verified by the slaughterhouses and the dead cattle by the incinerating plant.
-More information about CHR can be find on Ministry of Environment and Food of Denmark see https://chr.fvst.dk.
+Each animal is associated with a CHR number, and each CHR number is linked to a property (matrikel number) and thus to a fixed geographical location.
+The CHR is regularly updated with information from the Cattle Database on the entry and exit of animals on the individual properties (purchase / sale of animals, calving, slaughtering, export of the animal and dead animals), as well as with information on suppliers and buyers of cattle.
+Furthermore, the departure of slaughter animals is verified by the slaughterhouses and the dead animals by the destruction facilities.
+Read more about CHR on the Danish Veterinary and Food Administration's website.